 “Together these plants – corn, beans, and squash – feed the people, feed the land, and feed our imaginations, telling us how we might live.”

 Indigenous wisdom teaches us that in order to thrive, we must be aware of our environment and the impact we have upon it, and we must commit to caring for our environment in ways which create a positive infinite cycle.
 To this end, Hearterra aims to offer local residents a gathering space where they may learn about zero-waste initiatives and food sovereignty practices, and implement them with regards to their own consumption.

-The trio plan to develop their local presence into a processing and retail location soon thereafter, which would enable them to introduce an array of locally-produced goods into a more accessible centralized location for regional makers, farmers and upstarts.
-By offering this one-stop shopping service, customers are encouraged to reduce their own carbon footprint whilst supporting the local economy through companies committed to shared zero-waste values, thus nurturing an infinite cycle of reciprocity within their community.
-We are all learning together.
-We welcome you to our family!
+We hope you enjoy the goods we choose to offer and our efforts to provide a more sustainable, accessible way of acquiring products we use daily.
+By offering this service, customers are encouraged to reduce their own carbon footprint whilst supporting the local economy through companies committed to shared zero-waste values, thus nurturing an infinite cycle of reciprocity within their community.

 One message that we want to convey is that we don't have to go all in.
 Often the goal of zero waste isn't attainable or sustainable in our current lives.
 It is important to acknowledge this and to do the best with what we have.
 Every little bit helps and we need to celebrate the small changes that we implement.
 We are all learning together.

 Where we began

 Our social enterprise launched with support from Millworks Centre Entrepreneurship and LAMBAC/NOW grants, and from Women of Ontario Social Enterprise Network (WOSEN) and Algoma University business students.